 Monographs

 Palat, Anisha.
 Aesthetic Ecologies: The Cow, Caste and Contemporary Art in India.
-Under contract with Manchester University Press for the Rethinking Art’s Histories series (Full Manuscript Delivery: August 2026).
+Under contract with Manchester University Press for the Rethinking Art’s Histories series ((Forthcoming December 2027, ISBN: 9781807071547).

 Chapters in Edited Books

 Palat, Anisha.
 ‘Food and Caste Ecologies in Sajan Mani’s Beef Project’.
 In Methods for Ecocritical Art History, edited by Olga Smith and Andrew Patrizio.
-Manchester University Press.
-In press, to be published February 2026.
-ISBN: 9781526180568.
+Manchester University Press, 2026, 199-206.

 Palat, Anisha, and Kirtika Kain.
 ‘Collaborative and Dialogical Approaches to Art with Artist and Art Historian’.
 In The 10+ Volume, edited by Judith Misrahi-Barak and Nicole Thiara.
 The PoCoPages, Horizons Anglophones.
-University Press of the Mediterranean (Pulm), 2026. (under peer review)
+University Press of the Mediterranean (Pulm), 2026. (accepted after peer-review)

 Genovese, Silvia and Palat, Anisha, eds.
 ‘Visual Cultures of Protest: Art and Resistance in South Asia’.
-Special Issue.
-Contemporary South Asia (June 2026). (under peer review)
+Special Section.
+Contemporary South Asia (September 2026). (under peer review)

 Articles in Magazines/ Online Publications